CHI-CityTech/QuantumMusic/Quantum_Music_Proposal_Spring_2025.md

 #### **3.2.1 Background and Aspirations**
 - **Purpose:** Understand each student’s expertise and goals to align roles and tasks effectively.
 - **Action Required:**
-  - Students should submit a brief summary addressing:
+  - Each student submits a brief summary addressing:
     - Their academic and technical background.
     - Relevant skills or experiences (e.g., programming, music analysis, research).
     - Aspirations for this project (e.g., skills they hope to develop, career interests).